fwojcik/smhasher3/hashes/README.latersteps.md

 Intro tutorials on C++ templating very often tend to focus on the fact that templating can happen on types, that you can use it to have the same implementation that will work for different numeric or object types.
-As a systems programmer, that feature never seemed especially compelling when presented that way.
+As a systems programmer, that feature never seemed especially compelling to me when presented that way.
 However, templating can also be used on values!
 And that is generally how SMHasher3 uses it.

 In C and C++, you could have a simple function that looks like: